abbiedaniel/salesforce-maintenance/PD1-Notes.md

   	- LWC requires all third-party resources, like Javascript and CSS, to be uploaded as Static Resources and loaded through the Platform Resource Loader
   	- LWC require an HTML file, a JavaScript file and a Salesforce-specific JS-META.XML metadata file
   	- LWC must be named in camelCase
-  	- Capabilities: Lists View, Related Lists, Lightning Record Form

-- **LWC Framework**
-	- Benefits:
+  	- LWC Benefits:
   		- Lightweight for faster development
  		- Faster performance
   		- Out-of-the-box components
   		- Built upon web standards

 - **Basic Component**